pavlosvanis/Stock-Portfolio-Management/README.md

 ## Requirements / Steps to run the application

 - AlphaVantage API key:
-  You should replace the api_key variable: API_KEY in .env file with your real api key:
+  You should replace the api_key variable: API_KEY in .env file with your real api key (normal API is sufficient, but premium API key might be needed for fetch_historical_detail.
+See the detail description at that section):
   API_KEY=your_actual_api_key_here

 - Steps to run the application: